-The After School Arts Program (A.S.A.P) develops high quality educational programming at the intersection of art and wellness.
-We are a remote/hybrid film writing workshop focused on AMPLIFYING and EMPOWERING the voices of impacted youth through storytelling.
-Powered by Final Draft, the industry standard and choice for professional screenwriters and filmmakers all over the world.
-Our goal is to dismantle the school to prison pipeline narrative by providing clear pathways towards a career in the creative industries, through mentorship, peer leadership and health and wellness.
+The After School Arts Program (A.S.A.P) is a hybrid film/multi-media workshop focused on AMPLIFYING and EMPOWERING the voices of impacted youth through the power of storytelling.
+We develop high quality educational programming and enrichment opportunities for Boston Public School students.
+Our FREE creative writing/film production workshops offer industry standard technology and software used by entertainment professionals all over the world.
+Our goal is to provide clear pathways towards a career in the creative industries, through mentorship, peer leadership, wellness and culturally responsive programming.

 We facilitate 3 sessions throughout the year, 3 - 4 times a week (includes 1 mentorship session each week).

 Each workshop runs 8 - 10 weeks, and is facilitated by a creative professional working at the top of their fields in the entertainment and tech industries.